 St. John's University is pleased to have undertaken the Academic Computing Initiative, which provides portable computing devices (currently laptop computers) to eligible students for use during their studies at the University.

-Students eligible to participate in the Academic Computing Initiative will receive a portable computing device ("Computer"). (“Computer” refers to the portable computing device and any other peripherals, software, or attachments furnished with the Computer. ) The Computer remains the property of the University until the student graduates from an the University program with 120 or more credits, after which time title and certain licenses will be transferred to the student without any warranty, including any and all implied warranties, provided that s/he has met all financial responsibilities to the University.
+Students eligible to participate in the Academic Computing Initiative will receive a portable computing device ("Computer"). (“Computer” refers to the portable computing device and any other peripherals, software, or attachments furnished with the Computer. ) The Computer remains the property of the University until the student graduates from an the University program with a bachelor's degree, after which time title and certain licenses will be transferred to the student without any warranty, including any and all implied warranties, provided that s/he has met all financial responsibilities to the University.
 After title is transferred, the University will have no responsibility for the Computer whatsoever, including with respect to warranties, support, software, repairs or disposal.